A Re-Freshed Approach to Coffee

-- Once roasted, coffee beans keep their full, rich taste for only 3-7 days, due to vapour pressures that exhaust coffee of its flavour within days after roasting.
+- Once roasted, coffee beans keep their naturally sweet and full flavour for just 3-7 days, due to vapour pressures that exhaust coffee of its flavour within days after roasting.

 - Once ground, roasted beans last 3-5 hours before losing the volatile fresh flavours.